Pagani's Restaurant: Artists and musicians

 The restaurant's proximity to Queen's Hall on Langham Place (opened in 1893) and St George's Hall made it popular with musicians and concert-goers alike.
 The famous but tiny Artist Room on the second floor had its walls decorated by over 5,000 notes and signatures of many important artists and musicians of the period, including Paderewski, Puccini, Chaminade, Chevalier, Calvé, Piatti, Plançon, De Lucia, Melba, Menpes, Tosti, Sarah Bernhardt and Whistler amongst numerous others.
 The composer Mascagni added a few bars of music (from Cavalleria rusticana).
 Five of the panels are now in the London Museum.

 Eric Coates recalled that "especially on Symphony Concert days at Queen's Hall, would foregather every musician of note in London at that time".
 He listed some of the musicians he saw there: John McCormack, Moiseiwitsch, Kreisler, Mark Hambourg, Cyril Scott, Percy Grainger, Norman O'Neill, Roger Quilter, Herman Finck, Edward German, Mengelberg, Eugène Ysaÿe, Arthur Nikisch, Raoul Pugno, Moriz Rosenthal, Mischa Elman, Jacques Thibaud, Alfred Cortot, Casals, Delius, Solomon, Vladimir de Pachmann, Rachmaninoff, Ben Davies, Peter Dawson, Plunckett Greene, Charles Santley and Gervase Elwes.
 Overseeing "this great and fluctuating family", said Coates, "Mashini, the proprietor and most perfect of hosts...went from table to table followed closely by his little bulldog".

+Pagani’s also served as a meeting place for visiting Swiss musicians and ensembles.
+On 9 March 1937, the William Tell Yodel Choir of Bern performed there at a Swiss Evening organised by the City Swiss Club.
+The choir appeared in national costume and had performed regularly in England before large audiences.
+Gritli Wenger accompanied the ensemble and was described as one of the outstanding interpreters of Swiss folklore.
+The Swiss Minister J. R. Paravicini attended the event.

+Poet Philip Bourke Marston's literary circle, which included J. M. Barrie, Algernon Swinburne, Jerome K. Jerome, Coulson Kernahan, and Rudolph Blind, frequented the restaurant in the mid-1880s.
+According to Jerome, "We dined together once a fortnight in Pagani's first-floor front at the fixed price of two shillings a head, and most of us drank Chianti at one and fourpence the half flask."
+The group went on to form the Vagabonds Club after Marston's death.